Testy/TestyTs/README.md

 -c --config <config> // Specify a testy.json configuration file -t --tsconfig <tsconfig> // Specify a tsconfig.json file -r --reporter <reporter> // Specify a reporter.
 Either standard or TAP.
--f --files <files> // Run only tests found in files matching the given glob patterns.
+-f --files "<files>" // Run only tests found in files matching the given glob patterns.
 A comma-separated list of glob patterns.
 ```

 ## Run the tests